Hornbill-Docs/esp-fundamentals/esp-fundamentals/reference-guides/hornbill-wiki-markup.md

 ### Strike-through, underline, and font color/type
 You can also use strike-through and underline formatting, as well as change the color and font type.

-Color can be defined using the `<span style="">` tag.
-Inside style you can define a specific color (#555 for gray), a named color (gray) or a hornbill color variable (var(--hb-promary)).
+To define color, use the `<span style="">` tag.
+Inside the style tag, you can define a specific color (#555 for gray), a named color (gray), or a Hornbill color variable (var(--hb-primary)).
-The Hornbill Color Variable is more flexible and will change depending on the theme you currently have (light, dark, high contrast).
-These colors also have a meaning, so `hb-primary` indicated importance.
+The Hornbill color variable is more flexible and will change depending on the theme you currently have (light, dark, high contrast).
+These colors also have a meaning, so `hb-primary` indicates importance.
-Note that the Hornnill Variables can change in the future in case of an overall style update.
+Note that the Hornbill color variables can change in the future in case of an overall style update.

-Here is the list of variables you can use:
+The list of Hornbill color variables you can use is the following:
 * --hb-primary
 * --hb-secondary
 * --hb-warning